startxfr/docker-images/OS/README.md

 1. Switch to the flavour branch with `git branch centos7`
 2. Jump into the container directory with `cd OS`
-3. Build the container using `docker build -t fedora .`
+3. Build the container using `docker build -t centos .`
 4. Run this container
-  1. Interactively with `docker run -it fedora`.
+  1. Interactively with `docker run -it centos`.
 If you add a second parameter (like `/bin/bash`) to will run this command instead of the default entrypoint.
 Usefull to interact with this container (ex: `/bin/bash`, `/bin/ps -a`, `/bin/df -h`,...)
-  2. As a daemon with `docker run -d fedora`
+  2. As a daemon with `docker run -d centos`

 ### Build & run a container using `docker-compose`